PienvandenAbeele/Simply5GSecurity/docs/_basics/core.md

 <div class="row">
     <div style="text-align: justify" class="col-md-4">
     <br>
-        In both planes the core consist of so-called network functions (NF) to support a wide range of services to other network functions.
+        In both planes the core consist of so-called <strong>network functions</strong> (NF) to support a wide range of services to other network functions.
 A common perspective on the core network architecture is the service-based architecture.
 In this architecture each of the network functions offer a service end point and the network functions communicate via a message bus to the services end points accordingly.
     <br>
     </div>
     <div class="col-md-8">